Author: sifars

 this.firstname = firstname;

-// Add a property to its prototype
+}// Add method to prototype

 Person.prototype.printFirstName = function() {